 Research

-In fact, with Wilhelm Klingenberg (University of Durham, England), we have proved the Carathéodory conjecture utilizing PDE in a geometric setting that we have spent the last decade exploring.
-While our proof has been posted on the internet since September 2008, it will take a while for the proof of such a long-standing conjecture to be accepted.
-Following feedback, a new version of proof of the global conjecture has been posted here.
+With Wilhelm Klingenberg (University of Durham, England), we have proven the Carathéodory conjecture utilizing PDE in a geometric setting that we have spent the last decade exploring.
+The complete proof of the Caratheodory Conjecture has now appeared:

 • reformulation of the conjecture in terms of complex points on Lagrangian surfaces in a neutral Kaehler 4-manifold,